The best hotels in Austin

 The estate's 2.75 acres of gardens make it feel like a private retreat inside the city.
 You're 15 minutes by car from Downtown or 25 minutes by bike on the Shoal Creek Trail.
 It's worth every dollar if a romantic trip is the agenda.

-Austin's best neighborhoods
+Austin's best hotel regions

 Downtown and SoCo are where most visitors should base themselves.
 If you're here for live music on 6th Street or tacos on South Congress Avenue, staying anywhere else adds unnecessary commute time.